 Create reviewing panels

-- Go to Reviewing > Panels
+- In the Manage workspace, go to Reviewing > Settings > Panels

 - Create a New panel